Vishesh-code-22/lookbook-tectonic/README.md

-Here’s a much more humanized, conversational version of your README based on the machine coding round description you shared:

----

 # Fashion Lookbook – Machine Coding Round (Tectonic)

 Thanks for taking the time to check out this project!
 This was built as part of a **Machine Coding Interview** for Tectonic, where the goal was to create a working fashion lookbook experience from scratch.